moschiel/renode-lis2dw12-tutorial/README.md

 ### 4.1 IF_ADD_INC behavior

-Sections **6.1.1 and 8.5** specify that each additional byte accesses the next register when `IF_ADD_INC` is `1`, or repeats the selected register when it is `0`.
+Datasheet sections **6.1.1 and 8.5** specify that each additional byte accesses the next register when `IF_ADD_INC` is `1`, or repeats the selected register when it is `0`.
 The bit is in `CTRL2` (`0x21`) and resets to `1`.